-Comment: The proposed works are permissible and consistent with the intent of PLEP2014 and PDCP21 controls as they are reasonably applied to the proposed demolition works and alterations and additions to the existing dwelling house, swimming pool and associated works.
-Development would not be contrary to the public interest.
+Comment: The proposed works are permissible and consistent with the intent of PLEP2014 and PDCP21 controls as they are reasonably applied to the proposed alterations and additions of the existing dwelling house.
+The development would not be contrary to the public interest.